Table of Contents

 Good coffees versus good equipment, which is more important?

 Good coffees can only be articulated well with proper pressure, temperature and flow rate control.
-You can obtain the best specialty coffee beans, but you cannot capture all the flavours fully without the correct parameters.
-Instead, you bring out more unpleasant astringents that can overwhelm the aromatic profiles.
+You can obtain the best specialty coffee beans, but you cannot capture all the flavours fully without extracting at the correct parameters.
+Instead, you could bring out more unpleasant astringents that can overwhelm the aromatic profiles.

 Some machines may appear to make an espresso or be able to froth a latte.
 But you can’t determine how well the flow or temperature was controlled until you taste and realise it’s very different from what you would expect from a cafe.